Emergency Dentist — Savannah, GA

 How long should I wait to call an emergency dentist?

 No one has time for an unexpected trip to the dentist interrupting their plans for the day.
-It is tempting to waiting to schedule an appointment until you can spare a few minutes, but time is of the utmost importance.
+It is tempting to wait to schedule an appointment until you can spare a few minutes, but time is of the utmost importance.
 Depending on the issue you are having, you could lose your tooth if you wait too long to see a dentist.
 Instead, it is best to have the problem treated right away.

 Can I fix my loose crown at home?